SgtCoin/everest/README.md

 ## How to contribute:

 * Clone the wiki https://github.com/SgtCoin/everest.wiki.git
-* Make edits or additions as needed.
+* Create new articles, make edits or additions as needed.
 * Create a pull request to have your entry reviewed and added to Everest.